cloudastic/kubernetes/network-policies/04-default-deny-all-ingress-network-policy.md

 * They are used to control the flow of traffic between the pods and different network entities.

 ## Demo
+* We know that, by-default all the pods in a cluster can freely communicate with other pods without any restriction.
+* By the end of the exercise, our goal is to ensure that the  `webapp` pod in the `frontend` namespace should communicate with the `mysql` pod in the `backend` namespace only through the `middelware` pod in the `middleware` namespace.
+Similarly, the `mysql` pod in the `backend` namespace should only communicate with the `webapp` pod in the `frontend` namespace only through the `middleware` pod in the `middleware` namespace.
+All the other communications should be restricted.
+* Before jumping straight to the desired outcome, we will cover other use-cases so that we gain a deeper understanding of the concepts along the journey.

 Let us now block all the incoming traffic 'ingress' to the middleware namespace.